-On top of this, DropInBlog includes an invaluable native SEO Analyzer tool.
+On top of all this, DropInBlog includes an invaluable native SEO Analyzer tool.
 This tool’s role is to help you follow the best current SEO practices when creating content.
-The SEO Analyzer, together with the remaining DropInBlog features, can make this blogging app an indispensable asset for anyone interested in building a strong online presence.
+The SEO Analyzer, together with the remaining DropInBlog features, makes this blogging app an indispensable asset for anyone interested in building a strong online presence.

 What Is WildApricot?

-WildApricot is mobile-friendly and makes migration from other platforms pretty easy by allowing you to import your information via a spreadsheet file.
+WildApricot is mobile-friendly and makes migration from other platforms rather easy by allowing you to import your information via a spreadsheet file.
 Some of the other notable features it includes are: